learningequality/kolibri/docs/backend_architecture/content/implementation.rst

 Implementation details and workflows
 ====================================

-To achieve using separate databases for each channel and being able to switch channels dynamically, the following data structure and utility functions have been implemented.
+To achieve using separate databases for each channel and be able to switch channels dynamically, the following data structure and utility functions have been implemented.

 ContentDBRoutingMiddleware
 --------------------------